An Ultimate Guide to Enterprise Automation

-Managing multiple business processes is a time-consuming job that takes away valuable time that could be spent doing productive work.
+Managing multiple business processes is a time-consuming job that wastes valuable time spent doing productive work.
 As a result, businesses are trying to find ways to process more work with the same resources.
-And the solution to this problem is Enterprise Automation, which allows companies to control processes and make managing multiple business areas easier.
+And the solution to this problem is Enterprise Automation, which allows companies to control processes and makes managing multiple business areas easier.

-You might be thinking that what is enterprise automation?
+You might be thinking, what is enterprise automation?

-Enterprise automation is the process of using software to automate manual or repetitive business processes.
-It can be as simple as using a spreadsheet to track and manage inventory.
-On the other hand, it can be as complex as a system of integrated applications that completely automate a company's business processes.
+Enterprise automation is using software to automate manual or repetitive business processes.
+While it can be as simple as using a spreadsheet to track and manage inventory, it can also be as complex as a system of integrated applications that automate a company's business processes entirely.

 Ford first developed it in the 1920s to streamline its production line.
 The process has become more sophisticated over time, but the idea is still the same: automate repetitive tasks so employees can focus on more complex work.
-In our modern age of digital transformation, where enterprises are increasingly reliant on technology to operate at scale, enterprise automation is critical for success.
+In our modern digital transformation age, where enterprises increasingly rely on technology to operate at scale, enterprise automation is critical for success.

 Let's take, for example, the process of hiring new employees.
 One way to automate this process is by sending out an email every time there is an opening in the company, including a link to the job applications page.
 Another way would be using an intelligent automation system that takes all information from the job description and creates a profile for each candidate based on their skill set, experience level, etc., then sends them directly into the applicant pool.

-With the rise of our ever-more-connected world, enterprise automation has become more critical than ever.
+With the rise of our ever-more-connected world, enterprise automation has become more critical.
 New technology allowed businesses to automate tasks and processes in impossible ways just a few years ago.
-Companies can utilize automated systems for customer service, communication between employees, file sharing and collaboration on projects, etc.
+Companies can utilize automated systems for customer service, employee communication, file sharing and collaboration on projects, etc.